TR94/kit-rate-pp5-backend/README.md

 ## External resources used:
 ### Git-Hub / Git-Pod:
+All project files are stored within a Git-hub repository.
+Git-pod is linked to Git-hub through a browser extension and is the coding platform.

 ### Heroku
+With the pythonic nature of Django, Heroku is used to host the site as back-end application which can be interacted with.

 ### Cloudinary
 Cloud based storage for images and static files which remains stable to ensure links stay open indefinitely.